Sometimes Sterile Technique is Preferred

 Healthcare Worker Travel Around

-In the hospital, the efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals More workers travel from one patient to another all day.
+In the hospital, the healthcare workers travel from one patient to another all day.
 They don’t just see the ones on their floors; they also encounter those in the halls they pass on the way to lunch, treatment rooms, business meetings, and parking areas.
 All of those people who potentially cough, sneeze, touch, bleed, or drip their germs onto surfaces that the healthcare worker might touch with their hands, sleeve, feet, or other body part and bring into your room to deposit on one of your table surfaces.

 Lots of People Enter Your Room